-24.1 Access Control Overview
+27.1 Access Control Overview

-A console port, Telnet, FTP, and SSH are all allowed one session, up to five Web sessions (five different usernames and passwords) and/or limitless SNMP access control sessions are allowed.
+A console port and FTP are allowed one session each, Telnet and SSH share four sessions, up to five Web sessions (five different usernames and passwords) and/or limitless SNMP access control sessions are allowed.

-Table 52 Access Control Overview
+Table 65 Access Control Overview

-Console Port SSH Telnet FTP Web SNMP One session Share up t sessions o four One session Up to five accounts No limit
+Console Port SSH Telnet FTP Web SNMP One session Share up t to four One session Up to five accounts No limit

 A console port access control session and Telnet access control session cannot coexist when multi-login is disabled.
-See Section 34.11.2 on page 241 for more information on disabling multi-login.
+See Section 34.11.2 on page 238 for more information on disabling multi-login.

-24.2 The Access Control Main Screen
+27.2 The Access Control Main Screen